familysearch-devnet/python-fs-stack/ROADMAP.rst

 - Authorities Read
 - Person Version Read
 - Persona Read
-- Unit tests
+- Regression tests
-- Convenience methods to access FamilySearch's data model

 Future
 ------

+- Convenience methods to access FamilySearch's data model
 - Use persistent HTTP connections instead of a new connection for each request
 - Ensure Python 3 compatibility
 - Person Update